envico801/javascript-interview-questions/README.md

 218. ### What is the difference between get and defineProperty

-     Both have similar results until unless you use classes.
+     Both have similar results unless you use classes.
 If you use `get` the property will be defined on the prototype of the object whereas using `Object.defineProperty()` the property will be defined on the instance it is applied to.

      **[⬆ Back to Top](#table-of-contents)**